ProfBesty/Analytics-on-Crime-Dataset/README.md

 The big-city police department I work with is facing more and more crime, and they want to find better ways to stop it before it happens.
 They asked our company, Datafied Technologies, for help using data analysis to learn about crime patterns, where crime might happen a lot, and how to stop it from happening.
 As a junior data analyst at Datafied Technologies, my job is to:

-Figure out crime patterns and trends using data.
+- Figure out crime patterns and trends using data.
-Find out where crime might happen a lot using data.
+- Find out where crime might happen a lot using data.
-Make the plans for stopping crime better using what we learn from the data.
+- Make plans for stopping crime better using what we learn from the data.

 <h1>Data Sourcing</h1>